Vyral/robin-phillips/_posts/2020-03-27-why-open-houses-are-totally-worth-it.md

 {% include youtube.html %}

-Just because open houses don’t typically lead directly to a sale doesn’t mean they aren’t of great value.
-Here’s what I mean.
+<p style="text-align:center">Just because open houses don’t typically lead directly to a sale doesn’t mean they aren’t of great value.
+Here’s what I mean.</p>

 I’m here at one of my most beautiful listings, 1440 Madison Court.
 Located in the heart of Mount Pleasant, this truly multi-generational home lends itself well to our message today on open houses.&nbsp;